youngfly11/LCMCG-PyTorch/README.md

 5. You need to create the './flickr_datasets' folder and put all annotation in it.
 I would highly recommend you to figure all the data path out in this project.
 You can refer this two file "maskrcnn_benchmark/config/paths_catalog.py" and "maskrcnn_benchmark/data/flickr.py" for details.

-The pretrained object detector weights, language parsing results and annotations can be found here at baidu-disk (link:https://pan.baidu.com/s/1bYbGUsHcZJQHele87MzcMg  password:5ie6)
+The pretrained object detector weights and annotations can be found here at baidu-disk (link:https://pan.baidu.com/s/1bYbGUsHcZJQHele87MzcMg  password:5ie6) or [google drive](https://drive.google.com/drive/folders/1dRp61muWDNuFG-V9KMKcZ26zR8f2ujci?usp=sharing)

 ## training